Feasibility Studies for Land Development

 Utility Access

 Utilities are an essential consideration for any project.
-Whether the access to utilities either exist, or the ease at which they can be sourced are critical to evaluating the success and potential budgetary requirements of a project.
+Whether the access to utilities either exist, or the ease at which they can be sourced is critical to evaluating the success and potential budgetary requirements of a project.
 Some of the factors that may be evaluated include:

 • Water supply